sdziallas/comp55/docs/labs/2-JavaIntro.md

 ## STEP 1: Import the project into eclipse

-The best way to do this is by downloading the file as a zip file and leaving it as is.
+You can download the file as a zip file and leave it as is.
 There is no need to unzip the contents.
 Once Eclipse is open,
 go to *File->Import* and click on *General->Existing projects into workspace*,